-With good guidance and advice these things can all be identified and fixed.
+With good guidance and advice, these things can all be identified and fixed.
 But, if you’re currently in pain none of that matters until you settle the inflammation.
-So, before you start trying to fix your gait, let’s look at what you need do right now to get out of pain and start recovering.
+So, before you start trying to fix your gait, let’s look at what you need to do right now to get out of pain and start recovering.

 ABOUT ALINA KENNEDY